syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#methods:next}

-It allows to play the next audio/video source of the media player.
+Allows playing the next audio/video source of the media player.

 #### Example